sunfounder/newton-lab-kit/docs/source/cproject/ar_74hc595_matrix.rst

 * Incorrect Patterns:

-  * Double-check the pattern array to ensure the correct binary values.
+  * Double-check the pattern array.
   * Ensure that the rows and columns are correctly wired to the shift registers.

 * Flickering or Unstable Display: